International Federation for Information Processing: Overview

-IFIP activities are coordinated by 13 Technical Committees (TCs) which are organised into more than 100 Working Groups (WGs), bringing together over 3,500 ICT professionals and researchers from around the world to conduct research, develop standards and promote information sharing.
+IFIP activities are coordinated by 14 Technical Committees (TCs) which are organised into more than 100 Working Groups (WGs), bringing together over 3,500 ICT professionals and researchers from around the world to conduct research, develop standards and promote information sharing.
 Each TC covers a particular aspect of computing and related disciplines, as detailed below.

 IFIP actively promotes the principle of open access and proceedings for which IFIP holds the copyright are made available electronically via IFIP's Open Access Digital Library.
 Downloading articles from IFIP's Open Access Digital Library is free of charge.

 Conference and workshop organizers who prefer publication with the IFIP publisher can take advantage of the agreement between IFIP and Springer and publish their proceedings as part of IFIP's Advances in Information and Communication Technology (AICT) series, the Lecture Notes in Computer Science (LNCS) series or the Lecture Notes in Business Information Processing (LNBIP) series.
 IFIP Proceedings published by Springer in IFIP's AICT, LNCS, and LNBIP series are accessible within IFIP's Open Access Digital Library after an embargo period of three years.

 An important activity of the IFIP Technical Committees is to organise and sponsor high quality conferences and workshops in the field of ICT.
 Sponsoring is generally in the form of Best Paper Awards (BPA) and/or Student Travel Grants (STG).
 To assist conference and workshop organisers, IFIP has facilities to host conference websites and supports conference management systems such as JEMS, which include export functions that seamlessly integrate with IFIP's Open DL.

 History

 IFIP was established in 1960 under the auspices of UNESCO, originally under the name of the International Federation of Information Processing Societies (IFIPS).
 In preparation, UNESCO had organised the first International Conference on Information Processing, which took place in June 1959 in Paris, and is now considered the first IFIP Congress.
 Christopher Strachey gave a paper "Time Sharing in Large Fast Computers" at the conference where he envisaged a programmer debugging a program at a console (like a teletype) connected to the computer, while another program was running in the computer at the same time.
-At the conference, he passed the concept on to J. C. R. Licklider.
+At the conference, he passed his time-sharing concept on to J. C. R. Licklider.
+His paper was credited by the MIT Computation Center in 1963 as "the first paper on time-shared computers".

 The name was changed to IFIP in 1961.
 The founding president of IFIP was Isaac L. Auerbach (1960–1965).

 In 2009, IFIP established the International Professional Practice Partnership (IFIP IP3) to lead the development of the global ICT profession."